 Brundle's line of "I'll have to think of a question for that answer" is an all-time great interview moment.

-Only last season, there was another vintage Brundle moment, as he was shut down by Megan Thee Stallion's bodyguard while attempting to speak to the rapper ahead of the US Grand Prix.
+Only in 2021, there was another vintage Brundle moment, as he was shut down by Megan Thee Stallion's bodyguard while attempting to speak to the rapper ahead of the US Grand Prix.

-Last season's final race in Abu Dhabi brought a similarly star-studded lineup of guests to the grid as last weekend's Miami GP.
+That season's finale in Abu Dhabi brought a similarly star-studded lineup of guests to the grid as last weekend's Miami GP.
 Brundle got the chance to speak to plenty of them, including sprinter Usain Bolt (0:44 in the below clip) and rapper Stormzy (5:53).

 There are several highlights here.
 Brundle first asks Stormzy a question about the title battle built around the titles of two of the rapper's songs, before appearing to be taken aback by the enthusiasm of Champions League-winning footballer Patrice Evra.
 Brundle almost appears unaware of who Evra is.